4.63 Employee Assistance Program (EAP)See version history

 E. Cost of Services

 Up to five sessions per contract year with an EAP counselor are available at no charge to the employee and to each of his/her eligible dependents.
 After initial visit(s), the EAP counselor may recommend more intensive or specialized professional services that may involve some employee expense.
 Any costs incurred by utilizing those additional services will be the employee's responsibility.
-The employee should discuss additional costs and benefit coverage concerns with the EAP staff or with the Benefits Specialist or the Director of Compensation and Benefits.
+The employee should discuss additional costs and benefit coverage concerns with the EAP staff or with the Benefits Specialist or the Executive Director of Compensation and Benefits.

 F. College Jurisdiction